SisyphusRex/spanning-tree-finder/README.md

 ### BFS
 G is undirected, connected graph
 T is spanning tree
+neighbors are visited in ascending ASCII order of name

 Add v1 to T
 Add v1 to back of list (queue)